 What specifically is not working in your sexual relationship?
 Are you not giving yourselves enough time to feel aroused?
 Does sex feel rushed?
 Are either of you inactive during intercourse or not fully present?

 Talk a little about your process of sex.
 Who initiates?
 Is there a specific cue you give one another?
 Do you feel as though the process is exactly the same each time?
 Do you know how many kisses you’ll have and every step thereafter until you’re finished?
 Talk about what you’d like to see change.
 Change can be as simple as asking in a different way than usual or touching or kissing an area of the body that often gets ignored.

 Don’t forget to thank your spouse for having the conversation.
 Remember the sandwich method.
 Make sure that you let your spouse know you are grateful that the two of you are talking about improving the physical relationship.

 While uncomfortable, many couples can start this conversation by themselves.
 However, if you find that you really struggle to have this conversation, consider seeing a Christian sex therapist.
 If you don’t have one in your area, send me a quick email and let’s see if you would be a good fit for consultation services.
-And, if you’d like a few more practical tips for increasing the intimacy in your marriage, grab my free guide, Becoming One.
+And, if you’d like a few more practical tips for increasing the intimacy in your marriage, check out my free Facebook group, Better Than the Honeymoon.

 I pray that God will richly bless your marriage and help you to feel more connected!